emacsmirror/package-loading-notifier/README.md

     (package-loading-notifier-mode 1)

 ## Add more packages
-To add more packages for `package-loading-notifier`, set `package-loading-notifier-packages` variable.
+To add more packages for `package-loading-notifier`, set `package-loading-notifier-packages` variable before enabling the mode.

     (setq package-loading-notifier-packages '(org magit yasnippet))
+    (package-loading-notifier-mode 1)